sukrutrao/Timetabler/README.md

 * `input.csv` is the path to the file containing the input data.
 * `custom.txt` is the path to the file containing the list of custom constraints.
 * `output.csv` is the path to the file to which the output must be written to.

+## Examples of Configuration files

+This contains some examples for providing the fields information, the input, and adding custom constraints to the solver.

+The structure of this directory is as follows:
+* **custom-constraints** :
+This contains some examples of custom constraints that can be provided to the solver using the grammar provided.
+For seeing the grammar, please refer to the [Project Wiki](https://github.com/GoodDeeds/Timetabler/wiki).
+* **field-input** :
+This contains some examples of the way field inputs can be given to the solver.
+This includes list of instructors, available classrooms, weights of clauses, etc.
+* **input** :
+This contains some examples of the course data input given to the solver as a CSV file.

 For further details and examples, please refer to the [Project Wiki](https://github.com/GoodDeeds/Timetabler/wiki).